0cjs/sedoc/mac/disk-encryption.md

-An LV optionally has a Disk Password independent of any user; this will be present if the LV was set up via `disktuil` or the graphical `Disk Utility` (such as before doing a fresh MacOS install). `diskutil coreStorage changeVolumePassword` will change this if it exists, but it's not clear how to add one if it doesn't exist (maybe the `-recoverykeychain` option?) or remove one if FDE credentials (see below) are in use.
+An LV optionally has a Disk Password independent of any user; this will be present if the LV was set up via `disktuil` or the graphical `Disk Utility` (such as before doing a fresh MacOS install). `diskutil coreStorage changeVolumePassphrase` (`changeVolumePassword` on OS X <= 10.11) will change this if it exists, but it's not clear how to add one if it doesn't exist (maybe the `-recoverykeychain` option?) or remove one if FDE credentials (see below) are in use.

 After install, encryption can be set up and/or user passphrases ("OS" and "Personal Recovery" FDE Credentials) added using the Control Panel